 Since 2016 the Issuer and Bank of Ireland have been operating under a revised framework, the Sustainable Mortgage Resolution Template (SMRT).
-SMRT does not set out public targets for the number of terms being met by the customer.
-In the context of the SMRT return, at 31 December 2019, complying with the calculations stipulated by the Central Bank, the Group has met all relevant targets for number of terms being met.
+This return was stood down by the Central Bank in April 2021 following the implementation of the Distressed Monitoring Template.